Program Director: Alescia L. DeVasher Bethea

 - Submit an application through the Nursing’s Centralized Application Service (NursingCAS), www.nursingcas.org, and pay the non-refundable $100 supplemental fee, which is only applicable for the annual application cycle in which it is submitted.

 - Submit updated official transcripts from any regionally accredited higher education institutions attended since the original application was submitted.

 - Submit an updated professional resume.

-- Submit a new ADU DNAP Practice Survey form, reflecting current practice.
+- Submit a new AHU DNAP Practice Survey form, reflecting current practice.

 - Submit three new letters of recommendation through NursingCAS.org.
 One recommendation must be from a licensed CRNA that the applicant has shadowed; one recommendation should be from the immediate supervisor, and one recommendation should be from a current RN/APRN co-worker.
 Recommendations from friends or family members are not accepted.
 (Recommendation letters are only effective for the annual application cycle in which they are submitted.
 Re-applicants must submit new, current reference letters.)